Therapeutic/Adaptive Riding Instructor

 - The exam consists of 85 multiple-choice questions, 80 of which are scored and 5 of which are unscored questions in beta test.
 The unscored questions will not be identified as such and are intermingled with the scored questions.
 Only the candidate’s answers to the 80 scored questions factor into their overall exam score.

-- Candidates who receive non-passing scores may retake the exam once per testing window while in possession of a valid Authorization to Test letter.
+Candidates who receive non-passing scores may retake the exam once per testing window while in possession of a valid Authorization to Test letter.
 The full certification exam fee must be remitted before the candidate will be permitted to register for a retake.
+A maximum of 5 exam attempts are possible during the one-year validity term of Authorization to Test letters.

 PATH Intl. uses scaled scoring to report candidate scores on the CTRI exam.
 Scaled scoring allows for conversion of scores from one scale to another.
 A common example of scaled conversion are the temperature scales of Fahrenheit and Celsius.
 Freezing occurs at a temperature of 32° on the Fahrenheit scale, but on the Celsius scale freezing occurs at the temperature of 0°.
 This does not mean that there are two different freezing points, there are just two different ways of reporting it.